 The fractional GM post is worked out by adding up the fractional entitlements, if any, in (I)1, i.e. overall establishment deduced from teacher-to-class ratios, and (I)3, i.e. additional teachers.
 Any whole number of the sum is added to the GM establishment.
-Both the fractional and whole number GM posts do not count towards the calculation of promotion posts and the graduate teacher ratio.
+The fractional GM posts do not count towards the calculation of promotion posts.
 Schools may keep the fractional GM post in the teaching staff establishment or opt for encashing the fractional GM post, which is calculated on the basis of the mid-point of GM teachers.

-5. Flexibility in Staff Structure
+5. Staff Structure